The People vs. The Death Penalty Film Series

 SUPPORT THIS PROJECT

+We have set a new goal to raise at least $20,000 in order to support the next round of filming.
 In crowdfunding this we have some rewards planned for everyone who joins us in this effort to create this powerful series. * Raising funds here instead of Kickstarter/Gofundme means that we avoid thousands of $ in associated fees.

 • Donations Over $18 - digital download of series